The On Foot Holidays team at home and abroad

 Fiona is happy in her work at On Foot - there will be humming in the corner when she is allowed to make maps and GPS tracks for clients, cleaning up the, ahem, wanderings that the staff have made in their pioneering excursions.
 Her career to date has been chequered and ranges from teaching the bewildered elderly how not to be frightened of computers and the bewildered young the joys of not eating play-doh.
 She has no pets, but two grown up daughters and a best beloved.

-Heather is the most recent addition to the team, dedicated to marketing and communications.
+Heather joined the team in 2017, dedicated to marketing and communications.
 She grew up in the city of Salisbury, and after brief forays "over the border" to work in New York and London, returned to the town to a firm of property consultants, and then an international church music charity.
 Heather also did some work briefly for On Foot Holidays in its very early days, so it's a happy homecoming!
 Her interests are walking (phew....), and music-making - particularly choral singing.
-She doesn't have a dog, and is hopeless at baking.
+She doesn't have a dog.

 Linked to each route page you will find a picture of the Route Adviser, the person who lives in the area, suggested the route and developed it with us.
 A list of all our advisers is on this page.

 But no walk could ever reach our brochure until it has been rigorously tested and graded by Simon or another experienced team member.

 The final stage is undertaken by our doughty “pioneers”.
 Friends and early customers, these are people who set off to test the newly created walk using our directions, maps and the notes we have created.
 They pick up the final hitches so the route is ready for you!
 At regular intervals thereafter, we send out these Trusties to check the inevitable changes, and to suggest ways the routes can be improved.

 New Route Advisors Needed